gamermount56/sdk-readme/README.md

 2. Create a new Unity project (or create a new scene on an existing project you have set up)

+3. Install the SDK using either `osmosdk-<date>.unitypackage` or `osmosdk-<date>.zip`
+	+ It's important you put this in your top level `Assets` folder because the `Assets/Plugins/iOS` path will be pushed into the generated XCode project after the Unity build is complete.
+	+ The SDK only needs what is in the `Plugins` folder.
+	+ The `Examples` folder is there if you want to view our SDK Example scenes (see Examples section below).
+Feel free to delete it if you don't need it.
+	+ The `Readme` folder contains this document you're reading right now.
+Feel free to delete it if you don't need it.

 3. (a) If you are using `osmosdk-<date>.unitypackage`, open it from your file explorer and let it install.

 ![quickstart_gitclone](Images/QuickStart/unitypackage.png)

 3. (b) If you are using the `osmosdk-<date>.zip`, extract it to a temporary location and then copy both the `Plugins` and `Examples` (optional) to your **top level** `Assets` Unity folder.
-	+ It's important you put this in your top level `Assets` folder because the `Assets/Plugins/iOS` path will be pushed into the generated XCode project after the Unity build is complete.
-	+ The SDK only needs what is in the `Plugins` folder.
-The `Examples` folder is there if you want to view our SDK Example scenes (see Examples section below).

 ![quickstart_unityproj](Images/QuickStart/unityproj.png)